Enjoy the trails solo, with a partner, or with a group of buddies, but don't overlook the joys of participating in group

 Nonetheless, currently BMNSA has provisionally lifted the ban on companion dogs, ski-joring, and dog-teams, if all eight of your malemutes are 'little'.
 By paying an additional $20 on your membership, dogs are now may be granted no quarter by wildlife officers.

 Cats, on the other hand, are welcome to accompany skiers at any time, with no additional fees.
 Skis are provided to youth and adults attending ski classes.

-when we have a volunteer to manage them.
+have a volunteer to manage them.
 In other years, we tried to be able to do this every Saturday between 11:00 and 4:00 PM.